taohan10200/IIM/README.md

   - [x] ShanghaiTech A/B (2020.12.29)
   - [x] FDST (2020.12.30)

-For other datasets, we will upload the processed data and then provide their training details/pre-trained models, of which the key parameters are the same as NWPU experiments.
+For JHU-CROWD, we will upload the processed data and then provide their training details/pre-trained models, of which the key parameters are the same as NWPU experiments.

 # Getting Started